Redmi 15: Hardware

 The Redmi 15 and Poco M7 are equipped with the Qualcomm Snapdragon 685 system on a chip, which was previously used in the Redmi Note 12 and Redmi Note 13, while the Redmi 15 5G/Note 15R and Poco M7 Plus are powered by the Qualcomm Snapdragon 6s Gen 3.
 RAM and storage options range from 4 GB / 128 GB to 8 GB / 256 GB configurations.

 The smartphones feature a 6.9-inch IPS LCD with Full HD+ resolution and a 144 Hz refresh rate.

-The devices come with a 7000 mAh battery that supports 33 W wired charging and 18 W reverse wired charging, enabling the smartphone to act as a power bank.
+The devices come with a 7000 mAh battery that supports 33 W wired charging and 18 W reverse wired charging, enabling the smartphone to act as a powerbank.

 The smartphones include a dual rear-camera setup, with a 50 MP primary sensor and a secondary sensor, likely for depth capabilities.
 The front-facing camera features an 8 MP resolution.
 The camera software includes standard photography features for the segment.

 Software

 All models run Xiaomi HyperOS 2.2, a custom Android-based operating system, built on Android 15.
 The OS includes system-level Google service integration and selected artificial intelligence features, depending on the variant and market.
+Later, the smartphones were updated to Xiaomi HyperOS 3.1 based on Android 16.